-Conservatories and Porches There are no conservatories or porches.
-Communal Areas Circulation areas visually inspected.
-There are communal access roads to the front and rear.
-Garages and Permanent Visually inspected.
-Outbuildings There is a single timber built garage beneath a flat roof clad in corrugated metal sheeting accessed via a metal up and over door.
-Outside Areas and Boundaries Visually inspected.
-There are private garden grounds to the front bounded by hedging.
-There is a stone chip parking space to the rear.
-See "Communal areas" section above.
-Ceilings Visually inspected from floor level.
-The ceilings are formed in plasterboard.
-Internal Walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are partly of plasterboard construction and partly of solid block or brick construction, plastered on the hard.
 Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The ground floor is of solid masonry construction and the first floor is of suspended timber construction.
+The floors are of suspended timber construction overlaid with chipboard.
+All floors are covered.
 Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors consist of a timber panel type.
-The kitchen is fitted with a range of base and wall mounted units with laminate worktops and a stainless steel sink unit.
+The internal doors consist of a timber panel effect and timber-glazed type.
+The door facings and skirting boards are of a similar style.
+The kitchen is fitted with a range of base and wall mounted units with laminate worktops.
+There are wall mounted units with laminate worktops in the utility room.
 Chimney Breasts and Fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an open fire place in the lounge.
+A wood burning stove is fitted in the sitting room.
 Internal Decorations Visually inspected.
-The internal walls are painted with areas of wet wall boarding observed.
+The internal walls and ceilings have a papered and painted finish.
 Cellars There are no cellars.

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply installed.
-The electricity consumer unit and meter are located in hallway.
+The electricity consumer unit is located in the hallway cupboard.
+The electricity meter is located adjacent.
+A range of 13amp sockets are distributed throughout the property.
 Gas There is no gas supply.
 Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is connected to the mains supply.
 Visible pipework is made with copper and PVC materials.
-The bathroom is fitted with a white suite containing a WC, wash hand basin and bath with electric shower over.
+A composite sink unit is fitted within the kitchen.
+A stainless steel sink unit is fitted within the utility room.
+The ensuite bathroom is fitted with a coloured suite containing a WC, wash hand basin, bath and shower cubicle with mixer shower.
+The ensuite shower room is fitted with a coloured suite containing a WC, wash hand basin and shower cubicle with mixer shower.
+The bathroom is fitted with a coloured suite containing a WC, wash hand basin, bidet, bath and shower cubicle with mixer shower.